YahooArchive/YaraParser/README.md

 __[Sun et al., 2013]__ Sun, Xu, Takuya Matsuzaki, and Wenjie Li.
 "Latent structured perceptrons for large-scale learning with hidden information."
 IEEE Transactions on Knowledge and Data Engineering, 25.9 (2013): 2063-2075.

 __[Zhang and Nivre, 2011]__ Zhang, Yue, and Joakim Nivre.
 "Transition-based dependency parsing with rich non-local features."
 Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies: short papers-Volume 2.
 Association for Computational Linguistics, 2011.
-Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies: short papers-Volume 2.
-Association for Computational Linguistics, 2011.